shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Mudrich!"
 Ersie sighed.
 "What are you doing?"

 "Ok, apparently you can't lift buildings."
 Mudrich gingerly leaned the door against the wall.
 "But hey!”
 She flexed to show off the cuffs.
-“These'll make carrying new loot home a lot easier!"
+“These'll make carrying new loot home a whole lot easier!"

 “Yeah…” Ersie pulled a wooden box of knick-knacks off a shelf and fished through it.
 She leaned over the counter and sighed.